SavchenkoValeriy/emacs-powerthesaurus/README.md

 ## How to use

-**emacs-powerthesaurus** defines a single interactive function, namely `powerthesaurus-lookup-dwim`, which asks for the type of the query and tries to infer the term that the user wants to retrieve synonyns, antonyms, etc for.
+**emacs-powerthesaurus** defines a single interactive function, namely `powerthesaurus-lookup-dwim`, should be used for retrieving results from [powerthesaurus.org](https://www.powerthesaurus.org).
+This command asks for the type of the query to perform and tries to infer the term for which synonyms, antonyms, etc. should be downloaded.

 Particularly:
-* If the region is active, this command assumes that results (e.g., synonyms, antonyms, etc) for the selected text should be downloaded from [powerthesaurus.org](https://www.powerthesaurus.org).
+* If the region is active, the search term defaults to the region's contents.
-* If the region is not active and point is located at a word, it assumes that the word under point should be searched for.
+* If the region is inactive and point is located at a word, the search term defaults to that word.
-* In any other case, it will directly prompt the user for the phrase to search.
+* In any other case, the user will be directly prompted for the phrase to search.

-At this point, the following types of query are supported:
+Currently, the following query types are supported:
 * synonyms,
 * antonyms,
 * related terms,
 * definitions, and
 * sentences.

+Depending on the type of query performed, `powerthesaurus-lookup-dwim` will either replace the original term with one of the fetched results, insert a selected result at point, or display the list of all results in a pop-up buffer.
+By default,
-Finally, `powerthesaurus-lookup-dwim` can either replace the original phrase with one of the fetched results, insert a selected result at point or display the list of all results in a pop-up buffer.
-By default, results of "synonyms", "antonyms" and "related" queries will be inserted in place whereas results of sentences and definitions are displayed separately, although one can force either of these two behaviors through the prefix argument (i.e., <kbd>C-u ...<kbd>).
+results corresponding to "synonyms", "antonyms" and "related" queries will be inserted in place whereas results for sentences and definitions are displayed separately, although one can override this behavior through the prefix argument (i.e.,
+<kbd>C-u M-x powerthesaurus-lookup-dwim</kbd> will cause to replace/insert
+the selected result in the current buffer independently of the query's type).

-For the sake of convenience, the following commands are also provided which wrap around `powerthesaurus-lookup-dwim` and provide a quick way to perform a specific type of query:
+For the sake of convenience,
+the following commands are also provided which wrap around `powerthesaurus-lookup-dwim` and provide a quick way to perform a specific type of query:
 * `powerthesaurus-lookup-synonyms-dwim`
 * `powerthesaurus-lookup-antonyms-dwim`
 * `powerthesaurus-lookup-related-dwim`
 * `powerthesaurus-lookup-definitions-dwim`
 * `powerthesaurus-lookup-sentences-dwim`

-Additionally, for non-interactive use, the function `powerthesaurus-lookup` is provided.
+Finally, the function `powerthesaurus-lookup` is provided for non-interactive use.

 ## Old API
 The following subsections describe the now obsolete API before version 0.2, which is still provided for the time being although use of it should